Cerkl Broadcast

 While email communication can sometimes pose security risks, mobile workforce management software tools typically come with built-in security features.
 These tools often offer secure channels for communication, data encryption, user authentication, and access controls, ensuring that sensitive information remains protected.

-Not only that, but it is much more cost-effective than other platforms like Microsoft.
-It is $70 for its 365 suite for each person.
-This is in comparison to a communication platform that starts at $500 dollars for an entire organization.
+Not only that, it is much more cost-effective than other platforms like Microsoft, which charges $70 for its 365 suite for each person.
+In comparison, a communication platform like Cerkl starts at $799 dollars for an entire organization.
+So weigh up your options carefully.

 Leveraging Employee Apps for Better Mobile Workforce Management